 Your own personal journey can be insightful for others.
 Pepper in some readings of scripture that are relevant to the topic to draw in the audience.
 Ancient texts can also help convey that many problems are universal human problems.
 It’s comforting for the congregation to hear that people have gone through similar obstacles in life and they found the strength to overcome them.
 Problems are normal and a vital part of our spiritual growth and maturity.

 As ordained ministers, sometimes our devotion to our craft is a little too evident.
 That is to say that sometimes we delve too deeply into a topic and it comes off more as a treatise on a scholarly idea rather than a relatable message that the congregation can absorb.
 Try not to present things in a complicated way; this includes word choice.
 If you are going to introduce a term that isn't used colloquially, don't assume people know what it means.
 Take the time to define it before using it in your message.

 As an example, we can think of the Sermon on the Mount where Jesus addressed a large group of diverse people by making his message as simple as possible.
 It also helps to use inclusive language.
 You will help your audience feel like your message is for them by using "we" statements.
-Instead of the stand-offish, "you might experience this issue…" try saying "we all could experience this issue…" This removes a feeling of judgement that the congregation might otherwise pick up on.
+Instead of the stand-offish, "you might experience this issue…" try saying "we all could experience this issue…" This removes a feeling of judgment that the congregation might otherwise pick up on.